LucDupAtGitHub/PDBP/README.md

 [info] Running examples.program.main.function.FibonacciMain
 please type an integer
 10
-it's fibonacci value is 55
+the fibonacci value of the integer is 55
 [success] Total time: 2 s, completed Jan 27, 2018 8:54:45 PM
 ```